-In addition to the internship, the gerontology program encourages students to volunteer their time to visit older people in nursing homes, help solicit signatures for later-life political initiatives, deliver meals to seniors who have mobility problems, or just sit down and talk with those who visit many area senior community centers.
+In addition to internships, the gerontology program encourages students to volunteer their time to visit older people in nursing homes, help solicit signatures for later-life political initiatives, deliver meals to seniors who have mobility problems, or just sit down and talk with older adults at area senior community centers.
 These hands-on experiences with older adults provide students unique opportunities to learn about the lives of older adults and what they can do to improve their quality of life.

 If you have any questions on how expertise in aging can benefit your specific major, please contact the Gerontology Office for an in-depth analysis of how our minor can help you.